swarup-kp/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe ❌⭕️

-A fun and simple 2-player Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-The game allows players to take turns, checks for winners or draws, and displays the result in a clean UI.
+A fun and interactive *Tic-Tac-Toe* game built using *HTML, **CSS, and **JavaScript*.
+Challenge your friends, take turns as X and O, and see who can outsmart the other!

----

-## ✨ Features
+## 🌟 Features

-- 2-player gameplay
+- ✅ Two-player turn-based gameplay (X and O)
-- Real-time win and draw detection
-- Turn tracking with visual feedback
+- ✅ Auto-detects winner or declares a draw
-- Reset and New Game options
+- ✅ *Reset* and *New Game* buttons
-- Clean, responsive UI with animations
+- ✅ Visually appealing UI with smooth hover effects

----
+- ✅ Mobile-friendly & responsive layout

 ## 🚀 Live Demo